Decks

 Covered Patios

-Any type of cover on a ground level patio may project one half of the minimum side yard requirement for the zone.
-Typically, it must be a minimum of 0.75m (2'5") from any property line.
+• Any type of cover on a ground level patio may project one half of the minimum side yard requirement for the property's zone.

 Between 10" and 24" in height